thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # 3. How to create a REST Client with JAX-RS and MicroProfile?

-Here you see the REST Client interface definition of the REST Endpoint for the Authors microservice.
-MicroProfile will create a RESTful Client, when we use the that interface for our JUnit test.
+In the following code you see the REST Client interface definition for the REST Endpoint for the Authors microservice.
+With the usage of MicroProfile a RESTful Client will be created, when we use the that interface to implement the JUnit test.

 I define the expected return value of `getAuthors` response as a `String`.

-As you see most we using only one annotation of MicroProfile `@RegisterRestClient` and remaing annotations are from JAX-RS.
+As you see, there is only one annotation of MicroProfile `@RegisterRestClient` and remaing annotations are from JAX-RS.

 ```java
 import javax.ws.rs.Path;